 The first month hits hardest.
 Flights, bedding, groceries, phone plans, and a laptop can cost $1,000 to $2,000 before classes begin.
 Students arrive without the household goods domestic students accumulate over years, and everything must be purchased at once, often at premium prices near campus.

 Technology requirements add ongoing costs that universities rarely mention upfront.
 Many programs mandate specific software licenses, lab fees, or equipment not included in tuition estimates.
-Engineering students often need laptops costing $1,500 or more, and textbooks add hundreds per semester.
+Engineering students often need laptops costing $1,500 or more.
+Textbooks add hundreds per semester.

 Housing poses challenges that universities do little to address.
-International students cluster in expensive metropolitan areas and compete for limited housing stock with domestic students and local residents.
-Many lack the rental history or credit scores that landlords require.
-Some pay several months' rent upfront while others accept substandard housing because they cannot navigate the local market.
+International students cluster in expensive metropolitan areas and compete for limited housing with domestic students and local residents.
+Many lack the rental history or credit scores landlords require.
+Some pay several months' rent upfront; others accept substandard housing because they cannot navigate the local market.

 Banking Barriers and Currency Risks

 Students arrive without U.S. credit history, limiting their options for banking, housing, and phone contracts.
-Credit history from home doesn't transfer, and building credit from scratch takes time.
+Credit history does not transfer internationally, and building credit from scratch takes time.
 The system treats international students as financial risks while gladly accepting their tuition payments.

 Opening a checking account requires documentation that newly arrived students struggle to provide.
-Banks typically ask for a passport, visa, and I-20 form along with proof of address.
+Banks typically ask for a passport, visa, I-20 form, and proof of U.S. address.
 Students without a Social Security Number face additional hurdles.

-Sending money internationally involves multiple fees that compound silently.
+Sending money internationally involves multiple fees that compound quietly.
 Banks charge for wire transfers, intermediary banks take a cut, and currency conversion adds hidden markups beyond published exchange rates.
-Students receiving funds from home often lose 3 to 5% of each transfer, and over four years these losses add up to thousands of dollars skimmed from family savings.
+Students receiving funds from home often lose 3 to 5% of each transfer.
+Over four years, those losses add up to thousands of dollars taken from family savings.

 Currency fluctuations create budget uncertainty that no planning can eliminate.
 A student from a country with volatile currency might plan expenses at one exchange rate only to find purchasing power reduced months later.